tangle-network/server-blueprint/README.md

 ## 📋 Changelog & Breaking Changes

-**⚠️ Migration from MCP Blueprint**: This is a generalized version of the MCP blueprint for any server type.
-See [`CHANGELOG.md`](CHANGELOG.md) for detailed migration instructions and examples.
+This is a generalized Server Blueprint intended for deploying arbitrary HTTP servers and services.
+See [`CHANGELOG.md`](CHANGELOG.md) for recent changes and examples.

 **Key Features:**